 December 25 - Under clear skies, today's very mild high of 62° (two degrees shy of the 1889 record) was twice as warm as Easter's bitingly cold high of 31°.

-September 4 - After today's rainfall of 0.51", the next day with measurable rain wouldn't be for another four weeks.
+September 4 - This was the only day with measurable rain in September.
+After today's rainfall of 0.51", the next day with measurable rain wouldn't be for another four weeks (Oct.
+3).

 October 5 - The hottest temperature ever experienced in October occurred today as the high soared to 94°.
 This was 28 degrees above average.
 Today was the middle day of a three-day stretch of summer-like heat; each day's highs were records which still stand (88°, 94° and 90°).

 October 6 - For the second day in a row the high got into the 90s.
-This was the last time the temperature reached 90° in October.
+This is the only October to have more than one day in the 90s, and it was also the last time the temperature reached the 90s in October until 2019.

-December 7 - What became known as Pearl Harbor Day was clear and cold in New York, with a high/low of 36/26.
+December 7 - On what became known as Pearl Harbor Day was clear and cold in New York, with a high/low of 36°/26°.
 Gusty winds made it feel even colder (in the upper teens).

 February 28 - Today's low of 29° was the last reading at freezing or colder this winter - the earliest date on record (and it still stands), breaking the 1931 record by fourteen days.
 However, there would be four days in March and one in April with lows of 33°.